jack-brandt-1030/review/README.md

 I used to use Anki, but it's hard to organize Anki cards.
-This project makes flashcards out of txt file notes.
+This project makes flashcards out of a txt file.